“Oh no!” thinks Henry Green.

 Sneak into the minds of your readers.
 Know exactly what they’re struggling with.
 Understand their feelings of frustration, worry, and despair.

-Writing a good opening means persuading a reader that your post is for him—you understand him, and you’ll share your best advice to help him, guide him, and comfort him.
+Writing a good opening means persuading readers that your post is for them—you understand them, and you’ll share your best advice to help, guide, and comfort them.